 For long, the delimitation and identification of lichen-forming fungi was based solely on morphology.

-However, molecular data highlighted the difficulty to correctly define boundaries among species (defined as "separately evolving metapopulation lineages"; De Queiroz 1998) in order to bridge the morphological and other commonly used species concepts (e.g., the biological species concept). he morphological species concept can be very difficult to apply in fungi, including lichens, because the absence of diagnostic traits can lead to the recognition of fewer species than phylogenetically defined (e.g., Crespo & Perez-Ortega 2009; Miadlikowska et al, 2014).
+However, molecular data highlighted the difficulty to correctly define boundaries among species (defined as "separately evolving metapopulation lineages"; De Queiroz 1998) in order to bridge the morphological and other commonly used species concepts (e.g., the biological species concept).

+Indeed, the morphological species concept can be very difficult to apply in fungi, including lichens, because the absence of diagnostic traits can lead to the recognition of fewer species than phylogenetically defined (e.g., Crespo & Perez-Ortega 2009; Miadlikowska et al, 2014).
 Intraspecific plasticity can be often higher than interspecific differences, leading to the circumscription of species representing different phenotypes within a single evolutionary lineage (e.g., Pino-Bodas et al. 2011).
 It can also be very difficult to detect morphological convergence when characters lack distinct developmental signature, and as a consequence unrelated lineages were sometimes embedded within the same species (e.g., Lumbsch et al. 2005, Otalora & Wedin 2013, Passo et al. 2008).
 Moreover, cryptic species that cannot be recognized based solely on the morphology have been frequently detected in lichen-forming fungi, including well-studied taxa from well-sampled areas (e.g., Lumbsch & Leavitt 2011).
 Biogeographical factors shaping the systematics of lichen-forming fungi were often neglected.
 For example, the same species name was often applied to morphologically similar individuals from different continents, when they might be drastically different genetically (e.g., Leavitt et al. 2011).
 As a result, species based on morphological concepts (morphospecies), might not always represent biologically or phylogenetically meaningful units.
 Moreover, recognition and circumscription of morphological traits are sometimes arbitrary and authors may diverge on boundaries among morphologically defined species.
 Chemotypic variation (differences in the set of secondary compounds) as an alternative tool for species delimitation was proved to be unreliable because the chemical traits often vary depending on the stage of lichen development, the part of the thallus or the ecological conditions (Lumbsch 1998).

 Recognizing biological species sensu Mayr (1940; “groups of actually or potentially interbreeding natural populations which are reproductively isolated from other such groups”), by testing the mating compatibility, is problematic in lichens because most lichenized fungi do not grow in artificial conditions.
 Moreover, lichens grow very slowly and their spores are tiny, difficult to observe and can be carried on very long distances, resulting in a great difficulty to monitor and test lichen reproduction (but see Zoller et al. 1999).
 Asexuality or homothallism in some species are also factors that complicate mating tests on lichens (Taylor et al., 2000; but see Scherrer et al. 2005).